New moduli components of rank 2 bundles on projective space: Components of

 \section{Components of $\mathcal{B}(5)$}

-We finally have at hand all the ingredients needed to complete the proof of our second main result, namely the characterization of the irreducible components of $\mathcal{B}(5)$.
-We will proof the following result.
+We finally have at hand all the results needed to complete the proof of our second main result, namely, the characterization of the irreducible components of $\mathcal{B}(5)$ given by Main Theorem \ref{MT2}.
+This entire section will be devoted to this goal.